-For the foregoing reasons, the Court hereby GRANTS Plaintiff's "Motion for Leave to Serve a Third-Party Subpoena Prior to a Rule 26(f) Conference" [ECF No. 8] for the purpose of determining the identity of the alleged infringer, Defendant Doe.
+For the foregoing reasons, the Court hereby GRANTS Plaintiff's Motion for Leave to Serve a Third-Party Subpoena Prior to a Rule 26(f) Conference (ECF No. 9) for the purpose of determining the identity of the alleged infringer, Defendant Doe.
 The Court further ORDERS as follows:

-- Plaintiff may immediately serve the Internet Service Provider, Optimum Online, with a Rule 45 subpoena to obtain the name and address of the subscriber to whom the provider assigned the IP address 74.90.54.76 on the dates and times set forth in Attachment A to the Complaint [ECF No. 1].
-Plaintiff shall attach a copy of this Order to any such subpoena. - Plaintiff may also serve a Rule 45 subpoena in the same manner as described in the preceding paragraph on any service provider who, in response to a subpoena, is identified as a provider of Internet services to Defendant. - 3.
-The Court recognizes Defendant's potential heightened privacy interest given the mature nature of the allegedly infringed material, as well as the potential application of 47 U.S.C. § 551(c)(2)(B).
-Accordingly, the Internet Service Provider, Optimum Online, shall have thirty days from the date of service of the Rule 45 subpoena upon it to serve the subscriber(s) associated with IP address 74.90.54.76 during the identified time periods with a copy of the subpoena and a copy of this Order.
-The Internet Service Provider may serve such subscriber(s) using any reasonable means, including written notice sent to their last known address, transmitted either by first-class mail or via overnight service. - 4.
+1. Plaintiff may immediately serve the Internet Service Provider, Optimum Online, with a Rule 45 subpoena to obtain the name and address of the subscriber to whom the provider assigned the IP address 68.199.11.213 on the dates and times set forth in the "UTC" column of Attachment A to the Complaint (ECF No. 1-1).
+Plaintiff shall attach a copy of this Order to any such subpoena.

+- 2. The Court recognizes Defendant's potential heightened privacy interest given the mature nature of the allegedly infringed material, as well as the potential application of 47 U.S.C. § 551(c)(2)(B).
+Accordingly, the Internet Service Provider, Optimum Online, shall have thirty days from the date of service of the Rule 45 subpoena upon it to serve the subscriber(s) associated with IP address 68.199.11.213 during the identified time periods with a copy of the subpoena and a copy of this Order.
+The Internet Service Provider may serve such subscriber(s) using any reasonable means, including written notice sent to their last known address, transmitted either by first-class mail or via overnight service. - 3.
 Any subscriber served with the subpoena and Order shall have thirty days from the date of service of the Rule 45 subpoena and this Order upon him or her to file any motions with this Court to contest the subpoena, as well as a motion to request to litigate the subpoena anonymously.
 The Internet Service Provider shall not disclose the subscriber's identifying information to Plaintiff before expiration of this thirty-day period.
 If the subscriber contests the subpoena within this thirty-day period, it shall so notify the Internet Service Provider, which shall then not disclose the subscriber's identifying information to Plaintiff.
 After resolution of any motion relating to the subpoena, the Court will instruct the Internet Service Provider when it may, if ever, disclose the requested discovery to Plaintiff.
 The Internet Service Provider shall preserve any subpoenaed information pending resolution of any timely-filed motion to quash.

-- 5. If the subscriber does not contest the subpoena within thirty days after the date of service of the Rule 45 subpoena and this Order upon them, the Internet Service Provider shall have ten days to disclose the information responsive to the subpoena to Plaintiff. - 6.
+- 4. If the subscriber does not contest the subpoena within thirty days after the date of service of the Rule 45 subpoena and this Order upon them, the Internet Service Provider shall have ten days to disclose the information responsive to the subpoena to Plaintiff. - 5.
 Plaintiff may use the information disclosed by the Internet Service Provider pursuant to this Order, namely, the subscriber's name and address, only for the purpose of protecting Plaintiff's rights under its copyright, as set forth in its Complaint.

-SO ORDERED at Hartford, Connecticut, this 25th day of January 2022.
+SO ORDERED at Hartford, Connecticut, this 24th day of February, 2023.